camilleNicoleT/budget-tracker/README.md

 No installation necessary simply click on the heroku deployed url.

 ## Uses
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+User is able to track withdrawals and deposits with or without a data/internet connection so that their account balance is accurate even when traveling.

 ## Questions
 For comments or questions contact me through GitHub.
 Username: https://github.com/camilleNicoleT